theodorCodes/ci-django-shop-ms4/README.md

 ### Attache Policy to Group

-1. On the left side menu, click on "User groups" and click on the group previously created: "manage-boutique-ado".
+1. On the left side menu, click on "User groups" and click on the group previously created: "manage-django-shop-ms4".

 2.   then under the "Permissions" tab, on the right click on the "Add permissions" button and choose "Attach policies".